Stichoza/flipper-nearby-files/.catalog/README.md

 Connect a GPS module to your Flipper Zero using the GPIO pins.

 - GPS VCC → Flipper 3.3V (Pin 9)
 - GPS GND → Flipper GND (Pin 11)
 - GPS TX → Flipper RX (Pin 14)
 - GPS RX → Flipper TX (Pin 13)

-GPS module wiring is same as in [NMEA GPS](https://lab.flipper.net/apps/gps_nmea) app.
+GPS module wiring is same as in NMEA GPS app: https://github.com/ezod/flipperzero-gps

 If your Flipper is crashing or rebooting while running GPS related apps, try setting Listen UART to None in Flipper settings.